 \section{The latent formal group}

-Possessing a $p$-adic Tate module and having access to the existence of a quasi-inverse to the equivalence in \S\ref{S: formal-groups-situation} is not sufficient to solve Lubin's conjecture: it is not enough to work up to isomorphism; one must have equality.
-For this purpose, each time a functor is applied to $T_f$, it is necessary to keep track of the behavior of $f$.
-Recall that $f$ acts on $T_f$ by componentwise evaluation, or equivalently, by multiplication by its linear coefficient, and that all its other coefficients are uniquely determined by the action of $\mathbb{Z}_p$ on $T_f$.
-Our strategy requires a careful analysis of the explicit constructions in integral $p$-adic Hodge theory.
-One such approach proceeds through the work of Kisin in \cite{Kis06} and \cite{Kis09} to obtain a formal Breuil-Kisin module, and then via the one of Zink in \cite{Zin01} and \cite{Zin02} on displays, indicated by the dashed path in the diagram:
+Possessing a $p$-adic Tate module and having access to the existence of a quasi-inverse to the equivalence in Paragraph \ref{S: formal-groups-situation} is not sufficient to solve Lubin's conjecture: it is not enough to work up to isomorphism; one must have equality.
+For this purpose, we make sure that $f$ remains an endomorphism at each step of our constructions, until we obtain a formal group.
+Recall that $f$ acts on $T_f$ by componentwise evaluation or, equivalently, by multiplication by its linear coefficient, and all its other coefficients are uniquely determined by the action of $\mathbb{Z}_p$ on $T_f$.
+Our strategy requires an explicit approach in integral $p$-adic Hodge theory.
+One such approach proceeds through the work of Kisin in \cite{Kis06} and \cite{Kis09} to obtain a formal Breuil-Kisin module, then via the one of Zink in \cite{Zin01} and \cite{Zin02} on displays, indicated by the dashed path in the diagram:

 where the categories and functors appearing therein will be defined progressively throughout this section.
 At each stage, we track the action of $f$ on the object being constructed and ensure that it indeed encodes the data of its other coefficients just as $T_f$ does.
-To this end, we construct inside or extend the previous object.
 These precautions are necessary in order to conclude that the formal group obtained in the end is the latent one.